-The use of IVig, a blood protein, is used in situations when the baby and mother have differing blood types.
-This condition causes the baby to carry maternal antibodies that play a role in the breakdown the infants’ blood cells.
+The use of IVIG, a blood protein, is used in situations when the baby and mother have different blood types.
+This condition causes the baby to carry maternal antibodies that play a role in the breakdown of the infants’ blood cells.

 Additionally, screening during pregnancy for maternal blood type and antibodies is recommended.

-While jaundice has several varying causes, pregnancy specific causes include Hemolysis Elevated Liver Enzymes an Low Platelet count (HELLP Syndrome associated with preeclampsia), hyperemesis gravidarum, fatty liver,various forms of hepatitis and/or intrahepatic cholestasis of pregnancy.
+While jaundice has several varying causes, pregnancy-specific causes include hemolysis elevated liver enzymes and a low platelet count (HELLP Syndrome associated with preeclampsia), hyperemesis gravidarum, fatty liver, various forms of hepatitis, and/or intrahepatic cholestasis of pregnancy.
 Symptoms of jaundice include the yellowing of your skin and/or the whites of your eyes.
-Should you be concerned about the presence of jaundice, call you healthcare provider for an evaluation.
+Should you be concerned about the presence of jaundice, call your healthcare provider for an evaluation.

 Jaundice in pregnancy, whilst relatively rare, has potentially serious consequences for maternal and fetal health.
 It can be caused by pregnancy or occur intercurrently.
 Causes of jaundice specific to pregnancy include: